Choose language

 Search

-from SICE, the development of the company has state closely linked to that of the city of Madrid itself.
-From the beginning century, SICE has worked for the Madrid City Council, especially in the area of lighting and in the regulation of traffic.
+the company's development has been closely linked to that of the city of Madrid itself.
+Since the beginning of the century, SICE has worked for the Madrid City Council, especially in the areas of lighting and traffic management.

 During all this time

-the lighting modernization project public was slow, but constant.
-The Civil War interrupted it and It was not until the 1940s when the street lights were reactivated, although gradually, since the scarcity and poverty of those Years did not allow such an important expense.
-At that time there were still many streets with gas and oil lamps, that public investment allowed to gradually replace electric lighting from the Years 50, the previous ones disappearing well into the decade of the 60s.
-The mid-20th century installations illuminated massive many kilometers of streets in Madrid.
+the project to modernise public lighting was slow but constant.
+The Civil War interrupted it, and it was not until the 1940s that street lighting was reactivated, albeit gradually, as the scarcity and poverty of those years did not allow for such a large expense.
+There were still many streets with gas and oil lanterns at that time.
+The public investment made it possible to gradually substitute these with electric lighting from the 1950s.
+The previous ones did not completely disappear until well into the 1960s.
+Installations from the mid-20th century extensively illuminated many kilometres of streets in Madrid.

-In the 60s, the desire to promote Spain as an international tourist destination, led to the administration public to make a new effort to reinforce urban lighting both the streets and the ornamental fountains.
-In this process, Innovative technology such as the so-called “sun-candle” was tested, with great light power, or xenon gas lamps.
+In the 1960s, the desire to promote Spain as an international tourist destination led the public administration to make a new effort to improve urban lighting in the streets and around ornamental fountains.
+In this process, innovative technology, such as the so-called "copper spark plug", with high light output, or xenon gas lamps, was tested.

-As the automobile fleet grew, traffic regulation was transformed.
-Since the end of the Years 60, the electronics revolution in regulators was a step further: we moved from relays to circuits with transistors, from these to integrated circuits with digital logic and from there to microprocessors.
-This revolution, which occurred in all areas (telephony, television and radio, computing, etc.), allowed the Years 80 a much more ambitious plan could be addressed for the traffic regulation of the city of Madrid.
-It was the Straight Plan (which would later be called Line 0 due to its later continuity).
-He objective was the improvement and updating of the Regulation Network Traffic Lighting in the city, including the creation of a center control.
+As the cars in circulation increased, traffic regulation was transformed.
+After the late 1960s, the electronic revolution in regulators went one step further: it went from relays to transistor circuits, from there to digital logic integrated circuits, and finally to microprocessors.
+This revolution, which took place in all areas (telephones, televisions and radio, computing, etc.), allowed for a much more ambitious plan for traffic regulation in the city of Madrid in the 1980s.
+It was called the Recta Plan (which would later be called Recta 0 due to its subsequent continuity).
+The aim was to improve and update the Traffic Light Regulation Network in the city, including creating a control centre.

 This initial plan was consolidated

-later with Line 1 and Line 2, that were executed between 1990 and 1996, and expanded the regulation centralization of traffic outside the central almond of the city, more beyond the M30.
-The control center, which worked with algorithms selection and generation of traffic plans, began to implement Additionally, self-adaptive systems and microregulation in crossings.
+later with Recta 1 and Recta 2, executed between 1990 and 1996, and expanded the centralised traffic regulation outside the city's central core, beyond the M30.
+The control centre, which worked with algorithms to select and generate traffic plans, began implementing self-adaptive systems and micro-regulation at intersections.

 Other cities in Spain

-The experience and improvements made in Madrid moved to other cities in Spain such as Gijón, whose traffic centralization project of 1992 brought together in the same control center for both city traffic management and Municipal Police communications and company services municipal water (EMASA) and urban public transport (EMTUSA).
+Madrid's experience and improvements were replicated in other Spanish cities such as Gijón, whose 1992 traffic centralisation project brought together in a single control centre both the city's traffic management and the communications of the Municipal Police and services of the municipal water (EMASA) and urban public transport (EMTUSA) companies.

 Today

-SICE continues working on tasks of preventive and corrective maintenance and in the modernization of facilities in more than 100 large towns in Spain, managing also the centralization of traffic for many of them.
+SICE continues to work on preventive and corrective maintenance tasks, modernises facilities in more than 100 large towns in Spain, and manages traffic control centralisation for many of them.